-It is important to snap freeze a small portion of tissue whenever possible.
-This tissue can be used for a variety of molecular assays for tumor-specific molecular translocations (see Table 1) that help in classifying bone tumors.
-In addition, treatment protocols increasingly require fresh tissue for correlative studies.
+Additionally, it may be important to snap freeze a small portion of tissue as availability of frozen tissue may be a requirement for patient enrollment in clinical trials.
 Approximately 1 cm of fresh tissue (less is acceptable for small specimens, including core biopsies) should be cut into small, 0.2-cm fragments, reserving sufficient tissue for histologic examination.
 This frozen tissue should ideally be stored at minus (-)70°C and can be shipped on dry ice to facilities that perform molecular analysis.
+Discretion should be used in triaging tissue from bone sarcomas.
+Adequate tissue should be submitted for conventional light microscopy before tissue has been taken for cytogenetics, electron microscopy, or molecular analysis.